Skip to main content

 Overview of the Most Important Slot Terminology

-Slots Terms & GlossarySlots are generally considered the easiest type of game to play as no skill and previous experience are involved.
-Practically anyone can collect a payout as long as Lady Luck is on their side, as the outcome of each single slot spin is governed by Random Number Generators and is based entirely on chance.
+Slots Terms & GlossarySlots are generally considered the easiest type of game to play, as they require no skill or prior experience.
+Practically anyone can collect a payout as long as Lady Luck is on their side, as the outcome of each individual spin is governed by Random Number Generators and is based entirely on chance.

-Because of the technological progress in the past two decades, slot fans are now able to set the reels in motion from the very comfort of their surroundings as hundreds of online casino operators have added a wealth of slot titles to their gaming libraries, allowing players to engage in their favorite games on an extensive range of desktop and mobile devices.
-The diversity of themes and features online slots boast is truly staggering, to put it mildly.
+Because of the technological progress in the past two decades, slot fans are now able to set the reels in motion from the comfort of their own surroundings, as hundreds of online casino operators have added a wealth of slot titles to their gaming libraries.
+This allows players to enjoy their favorite games on an extensive range of desktop and mobile devices.
+The diversity of themes and features offered by online slots is truly staggering, to say the least.

-However, those who are new to this type of game, as simplified as it is, should first become familiar with some of the most widespread terms they may come across when spinning the reels at their favorite online casino.
-Below, we have compiled a short glossary of the most prevalent slot terms players are likely to come across, including but not limited to terms related to the base game, the possible bonus mechanics slots can boast, and players’ odds of winning.
+However, those who are new to this type of game, simplified as it is, should first become familiar with some of the most widespread terms they may encounter when spinning the reels at their favorite online casino.
+Below, we have compiled a short glossary of the most prevalent slot terms players are likely to come across, including, but not limited to, terms related to the base game, the possible bonus mechanics slots can feature, and players’ odds of winning.

 1. Autoplay

-Autoplay is among the most common features slot players can come across.
+Autoplay is one of the most common features slot players encounter.
 When activated, this feature will play through a predetermined number of spins without players having to hit the Spin button after each round.
 The result and the amount won are displayed on the screen after each Autoplay spin.
-Players can opt for adjusting the settings so that the Autoplay feature gets deactivated after a given number of spins, or after a specific amount of credits has been lost or won.
+Players can adjust the settings so that the Autoplay feature deactivates after a given number of spins or after a specific amount of credits has been lost or won.

 2. Bank

-The bank is a row of slot machines which utilize similar denominations.
-The machines in a particular bank are often similar or offer the same type of game.
+The bank is a row of slot machines that use similar denominations.
+The machines in a particular bank are often alike or offer the same type of game.

 3. Blank

-A blank spot on a slot machine reel between two symbols.
-Also sometimes referred to as a ‘ghost’.
+A blank is a spot on a slot machine reel between two symbols.
+It is sometimes referred to as a “ghost”.

 4. Bet Level

 The term stands for the number of coins players bet per active payline on each spin.
-In other words, the bet level is a multiplication of the coin value players use.
+In other words, the bet level is the number of coins multiplied by the coin value players choose.
 The number of coins you can bet per line is game-specific and usually varies between one and ten coins per spin.
-For example, if a player selects a bet level of 3 coins, with a denomination of $0.05 on a slot with 25 active paylines, they will practically wager a total of $3.75 per round.
+For example, if a player selects a bet level of three coins with a denomination of $0.05 on a slot with 25 active paylines, they will wager a total of $3.75 per round.

 5. Bet Max

-The majority of online slots have a button that reads “Bet Max”.
-The said button enables players to automatically bet the maximum amount allowed per spin with a single click.
-This is to say you will play all paylines available in the game at the maximum number of coins, at the highest possible denomination.
-For instance, if the highest bet level in a 25-payline game is 4 coins, with a top value of $0.05, you will play a maximum of $5.00 per spin.
+The majority of online slots have a button that reads “Bet Max.”
+This button enables players to automatically place the maximum bet per spin with a single click.
+In practice, you will play all available paylines at the maximum number of coins and the highest possible denomination.
+For instance, if the highest bet level in a 25-payline game is four coins with a top value of $0.05, you will wager a maximum of $5.00 per spin.

 6. Bet One

-As the name of the term indicates, it refers to the player betting only one coin on the paylines they have activated.
-In some slots, there is typically a button that reads “Bet One” which enables slot fans to place the minimum number of credits allowed per spin with a single click.
-However, players are not always recommended to make use of this feature as the bonus rounds in many slots are usually based on the maximum bets.
-The same applies for progressive jackpots where players need to bet the maximum amount to qualify for the large prize.
+As the term indicates, it refers to the player betting only one coin on the paylines they have activated.
+Many slots feature a button that reads “Bet One” enabling players to place the minimum number of credits per spin with a single click.
+However, players are not always advised to use this feature, as the bonus rounds in many slots are usually based on maximum bets.
+The same applies to progressive jackpots, where players must wager the maximum amount to qualify for the top prize.

 7. Boiling Point

-The progressive jackpots on some slots have what is called a “boiling point”, which means that the huge prizes are triggered whenever a specific, predetermined amount of money has been accumulated in the prize pool.
-The boiling points of such slots are usually displayed below the jackpot meters and can serve as a reference point as to when the pot will hit.
+Some progressive jackpots have what is called a “boiling point” meaning the top prize is triggered whenever a specific, predetermined amount of money has accumulated in the prize pool.
+The boiling point is usually displayed below the jackpot meter and can serve as a reference for when the pot is likely to hit.

 8. Bonus Game